 BBEdit is one of the oldest and most popular text-editors out there.
 The software has been available since 1992 which long predates the macOS as we know today.
 BBEdit’s existence for more than 25 years is enough to sing its praise.
 It’s one of the best HTML and text editor for macOS which anyone can use today.
 Along with simple text editing, the app also supports rich text editing and HTML.

 The app itself is packed with features including built-in tools text manipulations, Hard Wrap, complete set of HTML Tools for fast, easy, and correct markup, placeholder options for easier site maintenance, multiple files manipulations, customizable syntax coloring support for over two dozen built-in languages, extensive file handling capabilities, and more.
-The app comes with a one-month free trial, so you can thoroughly test the software before you buy it.
-If you want to use BBEdit but cannot afford to buy it, you can use TextWrangler which is a product from the same company and is built on the same technology which is used in BBEdit.
-It just has fewer features than BBEdit.
+The app used to be paid only but now you can use it for free with restrictions.

 One of the best features of this app is that it supports iCloud sync, ensuring that your work is synced across devices without you having to do anything.
 Apart from being present on Mac, Texastic also has an iOS app which works on both iPhones and iPads.
 However, the biggest thing that goes in favor of Textastic is that it brings most of the features of premium text-editors at a fraction of their price.